 1. Partnership-level information.
-Quarterly unaudited information within 60 days of the end of each calendar quarter, and annual audited financial numbers (based on US GAAP or IFRS standards) by April 30th of each year (extended to May 31st for Partnerships with a March 31st year end); these statements should include:
+Quarterly unaudited information within 60 days of the end of each calendar quarter, and annual audited financial numbers by April 30th of each year; these statements should include:

 - a qualitative description of the material events of the preceding quarter including new investments, investment exits, positive and negative progress with investments, market condition changes, and anything else which might impact the performance of the Partnership and its investments;

 - unaudited financial statements for the fund for the preceding quarter

 - capital account statement for the Investor, including all changes to the Investor’s remaining Capital Commitment

 - disclosure of any guarantees made and/or leverage incurred by the Partnership (including the amount and term)

 - all fees and expenses charged to portfolio companies by the Partnership, the General Partner, the Management Company or any Affiliate thereof

 - all carried interest distributions allocated and paid to the General Partner during the previous period